 Our 150,000-plus alumni have set a standard for leadership and excellence from the flight deck to the C-suite, while our talented and growing workforce is empowered every day to reach their highest potential as they cultivate careers they can be proud of.

 After more than nine decades of growth and discovery, Embry-Riddle is one renowned global university with three distinctly unique campuses, offering unparalleled education for our students and unequaled opportunities for our faculty and staff.

 Embry-Riddle Aeronautical University is led by President Dr. P. Barry Butler, who reports to the university’s Board of Trustees.
 As the recognized leader in aviation and aerospace higher education, Embry-Riddle continues expanding applied research and innovation in areas ranging from autonomous systems to commercial space operations.

-In March 2018, Embry-Riddle unveiled a university-wide strategic plan (2018-23) designed to keep the institution true to its mission, advance its vision, and honor its values.
+In 2023, Embry‑Riddle unveiled a new university-wide strategic plan (2023-28) designed to keep the institution true to its mission, advance its vision, and honor its values.
 Every employee had an opportunity to make suggestions and many were incorporated into the plan.
 Strategic Implementation Teams identified best practices, key goals, success metrics and next steps in five areas.